 In January 2016, 20 Cambodian high school students came to Japan and interacted with Japanese high school students in Sapporo, Hokkaido.
-Later in March 2015, the same high school students from Sapporo, Hokkaido visited their counterparts in
+Later in March 2015, the same high school students from Sapporo, Hokkaido visited their counterparts in Cambodia to deepen their friendship.

-Japanese high school students Deputy Prime Minister Sok An
+Japanese high school students presenting a memento to Deputy Prime Minister Sok An